decentralizedintelligencenetwork/.github/profile/README.md

 > **Our infrastructure is chain-agnostic within the Ethereum ecosystem**, meaning DIN can be seamlessly deployed across a wide array of Ethereum L2s, rollups, and sidechains.
 This enhances interoperability and ensures DIN can serve any blockchain solution within the Ethereum family.

-Rather than acting as a speculative asset, our native token serves as the **backbone for decentralized infrastructure**, while applications can transact using **stablecoins**.
+Rather than acting as a speculative asset, our native token serves as the **backbone for decentralized infrastructure**, while transactions within the ecosystem are facilitated using **stablecoins**.

 This model supports:

-- **Stablecoin-based transactions** for developers and users
+- **Stablecoin-based transactions** for developers, users, and **AI agents**
-- **Predictable costs** for AI training and data operations
+- **Predictable costs** for AI training, data operations, and premium agent services
 - **Interoperability with Ethereum-based DeFi systems**
+- **Access to premium open agent services** through stablecoin subscriptions

 Much like traditional financial systems, this design promotes: